CARL: Criticality-Aware Agentic Reinforcement Learning: Introduction

 Large Language Model (LLM)-based agents have witnessed significant development~\cite{wei2026agentic}.
 With powerful reasoning and tool usage capabilities, agents can autonomously plan and interact with their environment in a goal-oriented manner to accomplish complex tasks~\cite{xi2025rise, wang2024survey, kong2025token}.
 Among them, multi-turn search agents~\cite{jin2025search-r1, gao2025asearcher} represent one of the most advanced directions, which can engage in multiple rounds of interaction with search engines and browsers to gather useful information for addressing knowledge-intensive questions~\cite{yang2018hotpotqa, wikimultihop}.
 This interactive mechanism marks a shift from single-step inference to multi-step, feedback-driven execution, positioning it as a high-value research area.

 Reinforcement learning (RL) plays a crucial role in enhancing \textit{multi-turn search agents}, as it enables them to self-improve without relying on human supervision.
-However, most of the existing attempts on search agent RL~\cite{jin2025search-r1, gao2025asearcher, song2025r1-searcher} simply leverage the group-level policy optimization (GRPO)~\cite{shao2024deepseekmath} algorithm without examining its suitability.
+However, most of the existing attempts on search agent RL~\cite{jin2025search-r1, gao2025asearcher, song2025r1-searcher} leverage group-level policy optimization (GRPO)~\cite{shao2024deepseekmath} algorithm without examining its suitability.
 GRPO assumes that each part in a trajectory contributes equally to the outcome~\cite{tan2025gtpo} and repeatedly rolls out full trajectories from scratch, suffering from noisy credit assignment and redundant computation.
 These issues become particularly pronounced in long-horizon agentic tasks~\cite{gao2025asearcher}, where trajectories span multiple steps yet only a small fraction of actions are decisive.

-Our preliminary study confirms this, showing that actions at different steps play different roles and have varying impacts on the final outcome.
-Specifically, when resampling individual actions, over half of the actions induce near-zero changes in the final reward, whereas only a small subset could cause sharp reward changes.
-These findings suggest that actions differ in their criticality.
+We perform a preliminary study that supports this observation, showing that actions at different steps play different roles and have varying impacts on the final outcome.
+Specifically, when resampling the actions at individual states, over half of the states induce near-zero changes in the final reward, whereas only a small subset could cause sharp reward changes.
+These findings suggest that states differ in their criticality.

-In light of this, we argue that RL for agents should focus on high-criticality actions, and accordingly \zy{propose the} \textit{\textbf{C}ritical-\textbf{A}ction-Focused \textbf{R}einforcement \textbf{L}earning (CARL)} algorithm that enjoys both high performance and training efficiency.
-CARL leverages action entropy as a proxy for criticality, concentrating rollouts and optimization efforts on high-criticality actions rather than distributing resources uniformly.
-As illustrated in Fig.~\ref{fig:Intro-small}, CARL initiates rollouts only from states preceding high-criticality actions and assigns action-level rewards based on expected reward gains, while excluding low-criticality actions from gradient updates.
+In light of this, we argue that RL for agents should focus on actions from high-criticality states, and accordingly propose the \textit{\textbf{C}riticality-\textbf{A}ware \textbf{R}einforcement \textbf{L}earning (CARL)} algorithm that enjoys both high performance and training efficiency.
+CARL leverages action entropy as a proxy for criticality, concentrating rollouts and optimization efforts on high-criticality states rather than distributing resources uniformly.
+As illustrated in Fig.~\ref{fig:Intro-small}, CARL initiates rollouts only from high-criticality states and assigns action-level rewards based on expected reward gains, while excluding actions taken from low-criticality states from gradient updates.
 This targeted focus effectively mitigates noisy credit assignment and redundant computation inherent in GRPO.

 We follow the setting of ASearcher~\cite{gao2025asearcher} and evaluate CARL on knowledge-intensive question-answering (QA) tasks.
 As shown in Fig.~\ref{fig:Intro-small}, CARL achieves superior accuracy while requiring policy updates on 72\% fewer actions than GRPO.
 These results demonstrate that CARL is an effective RL algorithm for agentic reasoning that delivers both performance and training efficiency advantages.